redwanferdous/smart-school-bus-chatbot-v1.0/README.md

 Unlike standard chatbots that only rely on their pre-trained knowledge, this RAG chatbot combines vector embeddings + GPT to:

--Retrieve relevant information from a given PDF document.
+1. Retrieve relevant information from a given PDF document.
--Generate accurate, context-aware answers.
+2. Generate accurate, context-aware answers.
--Provide evidence-based responses instead of relying only on memory.
+3. Provide evidence-based responses instead of relying only on memory.

 **Tech Stack**